intel/QAT_Engine/docs/limitations.md

   support.
 * QAT Engine built for OpenSSL3.0 is only compatible with dependant libraries also linked with OpenSSL3.0 libraries due to [OpenSSL#17112][1].
 Same applies for OpenSSL 1.1.1.
+* SM4-GCM and SM4-CCM are only supported with BabaSSL versions based on OpenSSL 1.1.1.
+  They are not supported with OpenSSL 1.1.1, OpenSSL 3.0 and BabaSSL versions based on OpenSSL 3.0.

 ## Known Issues